-Do You Have Valid Business Associate Agreements?Added by Hawley Troxell in Articles & Publications, Health Law on September 20, 2011
+Do You Have Valid Business Associate Agreements?Added by Hawley Troxell in Articles & Blogs, Health Law on September 20, 2011

 The HIPAA privacy and security regulations allow health care providers to disclose protected health information to their business associates without the patient’s authorization if the provider has a written agreement with the business associate that requires the business associate to comply with certain aspects of HIPAA.
 (See 45 C.F.R.
 164.314 and 164.502).
 Disclosures to business associates without a valid business associate agreement violates HIPAA, requires the provider to account for the improper disclosure, and may result in civil or criminal penalties ranging from $100 to $250,000.
 (See 45 C.F.R.
 164.502(e)(1)(iii)).